 - Time zone

 When ready, click Save and Run.
-After that you can jump right to your Google Sheets doc if you click the Open button.
+After that you can jump right to your Google Sheets doc if you click View Results.

-If you need to import CSV from Google Drive to Google Sheets, you should take the same steps as above.
-Read our blog post if you need guidance.
+If you need to import CSV from Google Drive to Google Sheets, the flow will be mostly the same.
+Read our dedicated blog post for guidance.

 Excel stored on OneDrive to Google Sheets